tezos-checker/checker/README.md

 * `earthly +test-mutations`
   * You may also specify the following build arguments (via `--build-arg`):
   * `n_mutations` (default=25): Number of mutations to perform
   * `modules` (default='src/burrow.ml src/checker.ml'): A list of src modules to perform mutations on.
   * `test_cmd` (default='dune build @run-fast-tests'): The test suite to run.

-## Local Deployment [WIP]
+## Local Dev Deployment

 The contract can be deployed to a local flextesa sandbox using the provided [client library](./client).

 Ensure that the submodules (ctez in particular) are up-to-date.
 You will need to run this on your host if you don't have GitHub authentication set up in the dev container.

 ```console
 $ git pull --recurse-submodules